 The Biggest Butterfly In The World Is A Lady

 Butterflies may be tiny, but Queen Alexandra’s birdwing butterfly is the largest of the bunch.
-This massive insect has an 11 inch wingspan – that’s almost an entire foot.
-It’s found exclusively in the tropics of Papau New Guinea, and was discovered by a wildlife collector and naturalist named Albert Steward Meek in 1906.
+This massive insect has an 11-inch wingspan – that’s almost an entire foot.
+It’s found exclusively in the tropics of Papua New Guinea and was discovered by a wildlife collector and naturalist named Albert Steward Meek in 1906.